Tennessee Titans Full 7 Round 2025 Nfl Mock Draft Per Pfn Simulator

 Let's look at this MFL Mock Draft Simulator.
 The PFN mock draft simulator has the Titans taking University of Miami quarterback Cam Ward first overall.
 This pick is looking more and more like a formality by the day, as Tennessee sent a large group to Ward's pro day in Florida.
 That included controlling owner Amy Adams Strunk in an unprecedented move.
 The Titans feel like they have their quarterback of the future in Cam Ward.
 Ward has emerged from a mediocre quarterback class to be the consensus number one pick in this draft.

 The Titans need a signal-caller after a miserable season from Mason Rudolph and Will Levis.
 They think they found their quarterback in Ward but do not have a lot around him to succeed.
 Tony Pollard is a solid running back, but it is a bare cupboard outside of that.
 We'll see if they get Ward any targets later in the draft.
-With less than a month to go until the 2025 NFL Draft, one of the teams with the most flexibility this year is the Tennessee Titans.
-Holding eight total picks, including the No.
+The 2025 NFL Draft begins with the Tennessee Titans at No. 1 overall, and many expect them to select Miami quarterback Cam Ward.

 The Titans took advantage of their opportunity in Indianapolis.
 They met with various quarterback prospects, including Cam Ward.
 They also watched some of the top athletes in the class perform while further organizing their draft board.
 The buzz in Indianapolis indicated the Titans possess interest in trading the No. 1 pick.
 With that in mind, we've conducted a seven-round mock draft.